mjgargani/cheat-sheets/cheat-sheets/programming/nestjs/nestjs-dto-orm-odm.md

    }
    ```

-3. **Integration Testing:** Ensure DTOs work well with services and database queries.
+3. **Integration Testing:**
+   Ensure DTOs work seamlessly with services and database queries.

-4. **Performance Considerations:** Optimize queries with projections and indexes for large datasets.
+4. **Performance Optimization:**
+   Use projections and indexing to improve query efficiency.

 ---